Generative AI: Accelerating (Not Mitigating) Climate Change

 (3) power AI generations (searches and outputting text, images, audio, or video).

-“. . . switching from a nongenerative, good old-fashioned quote-unquote AI approach to a generative one can use 30 to 40 times more energy for the exact same task."
+According to Sasha Luccioni of Hugging Face (yes, an AI company), “. . . switching from a nongenerative, good old-fashioned quote-unquote AI approach to a generative one can use 30 to 40 times more energy for the exact same task."

 Moreover: